ponder-sh/ponder/.changeset/afraid-shoes-camp.md

 "@ponder/core": patch
 ---

-Fixed a bug that caused a crash upon startup for some apps with partial caches.
+Fixed a bug introduced in `0.6.0` that caused a crash shortly after startup for some apps with a partial cache hit.